Alternate Route 14 Bike Climb - PJAMM Cycling

 This is not a “pass,” neither on the map nor by definition, as the east side does not drop off but rather continues eastward but not downward from the peak elevation on the west side of the climb (no out-and-back here; 10 miles past our stop point we are still above 9,000’ elevation).

-Traffic and Roadway Surface Report: The roadway is in good shape, in spite of the several “Road Damage” signs we encountered in August 2015 along the brutally steep section of the climb – it appears roadway repair had been completed, but the signs not removed.
-Traffic can be quite disconcerting until about five miles in -- essentially all of the big rigs that seemingly “fly by” over the first five miles turn onto a dirt road that by our review appear to lead to a couple of quarries (born out by the sign at the beginning of the turnoff which includes several warnings not encountered on normal rides – e.g., “Heavy Truck Haulage,” “Explosives in Use,” “Warning Signal: Prior to Blast Short Audible Horn Sounds,” etc. – photo).
+Traffic and Roadway Surface Report: The roadway is in good shape, in spite of the several “Road Damage” signs we encountered in August 2015 and September 2023 along the brutally steep section of the climb – it appears roadway repair had been completed, but the signs not removed.
+Traffic can be quite disconcerting until about five miles in -- essentially all of the big rigs that seemingly “fly by” over the first five miles turn onto a dirt road that by our review appear to lead to a couple of quarries (born out by the sign at the beginning of the turnoff which includes several warnings not encountered on normal rides – e.g., “Heavy Truck Haulage,” “Explosives in Use,” “Warning Signal: Prior to Blast Short Audible Horn Sounds,” etc.).
 Traffic from mile 5 to the top is mild.

 Cycling Alternate Route 14, Wyoming - cyclist riding on straight stretch of roadway